statamic/v2-docs/content/collections/docs/taxonomies.md

 For example, instead of `tea`, you could write `tags/tea`.
 In this case, the Relate tag will be able to automatically determine the taxonomy.
 No need to add the parameter.

 When using the [taxonomy fieldtype](/fieldtypes/taxonomy) for this, the Control Panel will save term IDs for you.

-## Statamic 2.5 Changes {#statamic-2-5}

-- Terms no longer require their own file unless you want to add [additional data](#additional-data) or need to leverage [unused terms](#creating-unused-terms).
-- Terms no longer need to exist before you add them to content.
-Just add them!
-- Term IDs (at least, those crazy UUIDs) are no longer used in content.
-[Terms values](#values-and-slugs) are used.

 [content-types]: /content-types
 [collection-tag]: /tags/collection